 Special libraries are also called information centres but basically operate the same way a public library is run with one main exception.
 If a member of a special library is unable to visit the library for his or her resource needs, a request may be submitted to the librarian for the information to be sent to them instead via electronic mail or special delivery.

 In South Africa, the problem the government and civic leaders faced after the apartheid period was not really about special libraries but access even to regular libraries.
 Libraries carried a certain stature that kept many South Africans away.
 At the same time, the libraries that did exist in townships were sadly lacking and poor.
 In a study conducted recently, only 1& of South African buy books regularly and 14% read book regularly.
 In a nutshell, South Africans generally do not read books, even if it is the user manual of their new Nikon CoolPix camera.

 Thus, for professionals or those studying to be professionals, sometimes their only recourse for information regarding their specialty are the special libraries.
 Under the International Library Associations, only the LIASA also known as the Library and Information Association of South Africa in Pretoria is listed.
-This is a non-profit organization that set up offices in 1997 and has its own Special Libraries Interest Group (LISLIG).
+This is a non-profit organization, unlike the hotels in Cape Town, that set up offices in 1997 and has its own Special Libraries Interest Group (LISLIG).
 Some of the members in LISLIG are from special libraries across the country like:

 - High Court Library in Gauteng

 - National English Literacy Museum in Eastern Cape

 - Cory Library for Historical Research in Eastern Cape